 - Nasal sprays, particularly those containing steroids, to reduce swelling, increase nasal airflow, and help shrink polyps

-- Drugs to help reduce swelling and shrink polyps
+- Medications to help reduce swelling and shrink polyps

 - Drugs to control allergies or infection, such as antihistamines for allergies or antibiotics for a bacterial infection